laya-am/GameOfThrones/README.md

 ## About this project

 This is a website of Game of Thrones houses, characters, and quotations.
 All data is fetched from [https://gameofthronesquotes.xyz](https://gameofthronesquotes.xyz/).
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 It is written in typescript and it's fully responsive.

 ## How to view this project
+You can visit the deployed website on [https://game-of-thrones-laya-am.vercel.app](https://game-of-thrones-laya-am.vercel.app).

+Alternatively, you can also clone the repo on your computer and open it locally.
+Here are the steps:
 1. First, clone the repository by copying the SSH code from the github page and writing `git clone <the copied SSH key>` in your terminal.
 2. Then navigate into the project directory. ```cd <project directory name>```
 3. Run ```npm i``` in your terminal to install the packages.